icaruso21/Insect-Phenology-Forecaster/Complete Intro.md

- - *Phenopause heatmap*- A colorized map displaying insect development across the United States for the selected species.
+ - *Phenophase heatmap*- A colorized map displaying insect development across the United States for the selected species.
 The accumulated degree days to which the colors correspond are scaled based on each species' G (displayed in the map legend).
 	 - User controls:
 		 - *Select a species*: Change the species visualized on the heatmap
 		 - *Change heatmap date*: Change the heatmap viewing date (From first day of this year to two days ago)